BillingtonDev/Sentiment_Analysis_Youtube/README.md

 10. Interactive Visualizations - Plots generated using Plotly Express and Dash
 11. Model Development - Training sentiment classification and engagement prediction models

+**Datasets**

+1. USvideos.csv and UScomments.csv - Video metadata and comments from United States
+2. GBvideos.csv and GBcomments.csv - Video metadata and comments from United Kingdom

+These CSV files contain samples of YouTube data scraped and published on Kaggle.
 **Technologies Used**

 1. Python